GreptimeTeam/docs/docs/v0.4/en/user-guide/operations/configuration.md

 #### Custom multiple storage engines

 `[[storage.providers]]`  setups the table storage engine providers.
-Based on these providers,  you to create a table with a specified storage, see [create table](/reference/sql/create#create-table):
+Based on these providers,  you can create a table with a specified storage, see [create table](/reference/sql/create#create-table):

 ```toml
 # Allows using multiple storages